E-commerce

 April 8, 2026

-Under the term e-commerce features, we group all software capabilities that make online selling possible: displaying a catalog, managing a cart, processing a payment, tracking an order, administering prices and inventory, and connecting logistics and marketing tools.
-This is not a fixed list: depending on your model (B2C, B2B, marketplace, subscription), the relevant scope changes.
+Under the term e-commerce features, we group together all the software capabilities that make it possible to sell online: display a catalog, manage a cart, process payment, track an order, administer prices and stock, connect logistics and marketing tools.
+This is not a fixed list: depending on your model (B2C, B2B, marketplace, subscription), the useful scope changes.

-This Foundations guide sets out a clear framework for prioritizing a project: which building blocks are standard on a modern platform, which fall under extensions or integrations, and how to avoid confusing a “visible feature” (button on the site) with a “hidden feature” (business rules, APIs).
+This Foundations guide provides a clear framework for prioritizing a project: which building blocks are standard on a modern platform, which fall under extensions or integrations, and how to avoid confusing a “visible feature” (button on the site) with a “hidden feature” (business rules, APIs).
 It extends the operation of an e-commerce business.
-The examples often rely on Shopify integration as a reference ecosystem: menu names may differ, but the logic (product, variant, order, fulfillment) is largely shared across mature platforms.
+The examples often rely on the Shopify integration as a reference ecosystem: menu names may differ, but the logic (product, variant, order, fulfillment) is widely shared among mature platforms.

 Qstomy is added as a conversational layer: not a substitute for the catalog or payment, but a complement for support and assisted selling when customer journeys require it.

 In product workshops, classify needs into legal blockers (consent, invoicing), business blockers (payment in the target currency), then differentiators (advanced personalization).
-This framework prevents funding gadgets before the foundations.
+This framework prevents funding gimmicks before the foundations.

-Technical teams appreciate clearly distinguishing business need (rule to apply) from solution (app A or B): the solution can change if the need is well defined.
+Technical teams appreciate when we distinguish between business need (rule to apply) and solution (app A or B): the solution can change if the need is clearly defined.

 Finally, remember that a disabled feature still exposed in the code or theme can create front-end bugs: clean up unused modules and experimental flags after A/B testing.

-Finance teams need accounting exports and cash receipt reconciliation: plan these exports within the scope from the tool-selection phase, not as a late addition.
+The finance teams need accounting exports and cash reconciliation: plan for these exports in scope from the tool-selection phase, not as a late addition.

-Legal teams often validate legal notices, withdrawal rights, and proof of consent: involve them early to avoid blocking a commercial production launch at the last minute.
+The legal teams often validate legal notices, withdrawal rights and proof of consent: involve them early to avoid blocking a commercial launch at the last minute.

-For brands that also sell in physical stores, unified inventory and seamless journey features (availability lookup, reservation) connect digital to the point of sale: a cross-functional IT and retail initiative.
+For brands that also sell in physical stores, unified stock and seamless journeys features (availability search, reservation) connect digital to the point of sale: a cross-functional IT and retail effort.

 Summary

-An e-commerce feature can be viewed at three levels: front office (what the visitor sees), back office (what the team configures), interconnections (ERP, carriers, CRM, email tools).
-A single capability like “one-click purchase” often relies on several technical building blocks behind the interface.
+An e-commerce feature can be read on three levels: front office (what the visitor sees), back office (what the team configures), interconnections (ERP, carriers, CRM, email tools).
+A single “buy in one click” capability often relies on several technical building blocks behind the interface.

-A reliable cart and secure payment are foundations; augmented reality on a product page can wait if your traffic or catalog does not justify it.
+A reliable cart and secure payment are foundations; augmented reality on the product page can wait if your traffic or catalog does not justify it.

 Omnichannel consistency

-Features must be aligned across site, email, and ads: displaying incorrect stock breaks trust faster than the lack of an aesthetic filter.
+Features must align across the site, email, and ads: a falsely displayed stock level breaks trust faster than a lack of an aesthetic filter.

 Functional debt